Some ideas to organise perfect holidays in Piedmont and to get to know its territory day by day!

 Tracing the paths of Piedmont step by step, little by little, will allow you to build a unique melody that has the unmistakable scents of barrels full of wine, of the soil wet in the morning and of freshly baked biscuits.

-Slow the pace and discover the best things to do in Piedmont!
+Slow the pace and discover the best places to visit in Piedmont!

 Excellent food and wine will not be the only attractions of Piedmont: the need to experience “slow” days, where time is slow and the environment is familiar, suits Sunday trips or relaxing weekends.